GoogleContainerTools/kpt-functions-sdk/README.md

 But how do you read and write configuration files?

+### Constructing Pipelines

-You need to use [source and sink functions](#source-function), for example, `read-yaml` and `write-yaml` functions from the [KPT functions catalog][catalog].
+Pipelines usually require [source and sink functions](#source-function), for example, the `read-yaml` and `write-yaml` functions from the [KPT functions catalog][catalog].
+Pull them from the kpt-functions docker registry:

-1. Pull function images:

    ```sh
    docker pull gcr.io/kpt-functions/read-yaml
    docker pull gcr.io/kpt-functions/write-yaml
    ```

-1. Using a configs directory, e.g.:
+You'll also need some source configuration.
+You can try this example configuration:

    ```sh
    git clone git@github.com:frankfarzan/foo-corp-configs.git
    cd foo-corp-configs
    ```

+With these tools prepared, construct your pipeline like so:

-1. Run `read-yaml` function, and look at its output by piping to `less` command:
+1. Run the `read-yaml` function and view its output by piping to the `less` command:

    ```sh
    docker run -i -u $(id -u) -v $(pwd):/source  gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/source |
    less
    ```

-1. Pipe the output of `read-yaml` to your function and look at its output:
+1. Include your function in the pipeline:

    ```sh
    docker run -i -u $(id -u) -v $(pwd):/source  gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/source |